j127/kv/otp_notes.md

 ## `Agent`

 An agent is a process that can store state.
+It has a client-server structure (see below).

 ## Todo List Example